Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 Sign Up for a Free Trial and Get Access to Free Templates, Checklists & More!

 A go-live checklist offers a quick and easy way to confirm that all vital tasks are complete before a project solution is launched.
-It’s a condensed version of all the documented project requirements that helps to ensure the project is launched successfully.
+It’s a condensed version of all the documented project requirements in your change management strategy that helps to ensure the project is launched successfully.

 Without using golive templates and checklists, project managers can be in the dark about how ready the project really is to be launched.
 Using the project go-live checklist helps ensure that no major balls are dropped when it comes to the go live events day.